mearns/python_challenges/README.md

 don't even need to use `sys.argv` as shown, bcause the `parse_args` function works the same way: if you pass in arguments it uses them, if you pass in `None` (or no arguments), it uses `sys.argv`.

+The return value from your `main` function should be the exit code that you would normally pass to `sys.exit` zero for success, non zero for any kind of failure or error.
+But since you're potentially being called from another module, you shouldn't call `sys.exit` directly, because they may not want to exit yet.
+Instead, you should just return your exit code to the calling function, and they can decide whether or not to exit.

 But as I mentioned, I'm not generally going to use a `main` function in the posted code, because it adds a significant amount of _visual_ complexity to the script,